The Story Behind Behaviour, Not the Purpose In Front Of It

 Empathy is the ability to experience the feelings of another person.
 It goes beyond sympathy, which is caring and understanding for the suffering of others.
 Both words are used similarly and often interchangeably (incorrectly so) but differ subtly in their emotional meaning.

-Empathy is the key as it relates to the stories that every member of society carries around with them everyday.
-The stories already written, the real time story they're writing in the present, and the story they have yet to write in the future.
+Empathy is the key as it relates to the stories that every member of society carries around with them every day.
+The stories that are already written, the real-time story they're writing in the present, and the story they have yet to write in the future.
 As described by Steven van Bockern, the story already written is like a cultural tale (tail) that cannot be changed, cannot be cut off, but is always behind us and not necessary to lead us in any particular direction at all.

 Steven Van Bockern as posted here,Steven went on to say in response to a question about what to do if your cultural tail is really, really bad.
 My colleague David Nicholson asked him, "do you just metaphorically cut it off?"
 Steven said no, you can't do that.